00mila00/Cinema/README.md

 # Cinema
 My and my friend's Krzysztof first study project in objective C++ :)
-You can see UML diagram how it looks from the inside.
+You can open UML diagram to see how it looks from the inside.
 App contains only text UI with instructions.

 In this app when you know the password ;) you can be a cinema admin who can add new movie,